Mercedes-Benz Vans: Key to Viano

 A commuter points a car key at a digital billboard and clicks the remote.
 The screen reacts.
 Suddenly, the advertising display stops behaving like outdoor media and starts behaving like interactive entertainment.

-That is the core mechanic behind “Key to Viano”, an interactive outdoor event for Mercedes-Benz Vans created by Lukas Lindemann Rosinski on Wall AG’s digital displays in Berlin’s U-Bahn station Friedrichstraße.
+That is the core mechanic behind “Key to Viano”, an interactive outdoor event for Mercedes-Benz Vans created by Lukas Lindemann Rosinski on Wall AG’s digital out-of-home (DOOH) displays in Berlin’s U-Bahn station Friedrichstraße.
 Passers-by are invited to use their own remote car keys to control the content on the screens, turning a familiar everyday object into the controller.

 In high-traffic urban DOOH environments, the quickest path to attention is to turn an existing habit into viewer control, with a payoff that feels immediate and public.